guillermoBallester/pgmcp/README.md

 ## SaaS Mode (Coming Soon)

-pgmcp is evolving into a SaaS product that lets LLMs query private, on-premise databases without VPNs or inbound firewall rules.
+pgmcp is evolving into a SaaS platform that lets LLMs query private, on-premise databases without VPNs or inbound firewall rules.
+All SaaS components live in this repo — the agent binary under `cmd/pgmcp-agent/`, shared tunnel types under `pkg/tunnel/`, and the cloud server under `internal/saas/` (private to this module).

 ### How it works